wwwzrb/LigBee-Review/README.md

-# LigBee-Review
+# LigBee
-Anonymous repo for the peer review of INFOCOM23.
+This repository holds the artifact of the paper "LigBee: Symbol-Level Cross-Technology Communication from LoRa to ZigBee", published on INFOCOM 2023.

 ------